 Within a photographic context, I have always sought to create intimacy between myself and the participant, sharing their story whilst also finding a way for myself to be present within the imagery.
 My printed objects – zines and books – act as a vehicle to compress visual representations of these themes and create space and proximity in which the viewer can have their own conversation with the work.
 As an inquiry into duration, repetition, and longevity, and how they relate to the arc of one’s life, I am curious about what happens to these collaborators over time; and in these photographic meditations often on juvenescence, I try to create icons of the characters I find myself connected to, ultimately exploring what the transitions in youth and adulthood mean and look like.

-With my commercially lead projects, I still try and employ these qualities to the work that I produce, and am aware of the organising principles and constraints of fusing my work in a commercial conversation.
-It has afforded me the opportunity to work with a different frame of mind; to be flexible with my process has been beneficial to me and has encouraged me to grow in many ways.
+With my commission-led work, I still try and attempt to employ all these qualities within these opportunities and am acutely aware of the organizing principles, limits, and constraints of fusing my value sets in a commercial context.
+It has afforded me the opportunity to work with a different frame of mind; remaining open, flexible, and dexterous with my process has been beneficial and has encouraged me to grow in many ways.

 My career goals as a photographer, zine-maker, and educator are to continue expanding, prioritizing, and investing in a community that is larger than myself.
 I will always have much more learning to do with respect to this, and it is imperative to recognize I am not always doing the work perfectly.
 I strive to keep reminding myself to find ways to learn from my mistakes and constantly improve my approach and understanding of what it means to be an artist, maker, learner, and educator in a complex world that keeps changing.